codingnewton/PythonSearchEngine/schema.md

 ## The Test Program

-1. Please refers to Python file (e.g., `test_program.py`) and paste the following code:
+1. You may paste the following code to an empty python file within this program to test the database:

   ```python
   from scraper import HTML_list